A number of countries are choosing to boycott Eurovision 2026 after Israel was given the go-ahead to compete.

 The Eurovision Song Contest 2025 Grand Final stage.
 Sebastian Reuter/Getty Images

-In response, four countries confirmed they would be boycotting Eurovision 2026 with the Irish broadcaster citing that "participation remains unconscionable given the appalling loss of lives in Gaza and the humanitarian crisis there which continues to put the lives of so many civilians at risk".
+In response, five countries have confirmed they will be boycotting Eurovision 2026, with the Irish broadcaster citing that "participation remains unconscionable given the appalling loss of lives in Gaza and the humanitarian crisis there which continues to put the lives of so many civilians at risk".

 Spain will also be boycotting despite being one of the "Big 5" countries of the competition alongside the UK, Italy, France and Germany, meaning their acts bypass straight to the final as they provide the most funding to the EBU.